nogibjj/Cindy_Gao_polars_descriptive/README.md

 3. Compare the functions for the accuracy
 4. Create data visualization (a boxplot) for variable Y
 5. Create a markdown or pdf file for the summary
-6. Use Profiler to compare between Pandas and Polars
+6. Use Profiler to compare between the execution time Pandas and Polars

 # Url to the raw data: